Bw3ll/ROP_ROCKET/README.md

 5/2024 - Massive revamping of Windows syscalls to greatly expand what can be found with real-world binaries.
 Even lengthy, undesirable gadgets that leak the FS register (needed for doing Windows syscalls in SysWow64, i.e. 32-bit) can be worked with in automated fashion.
 Numerous other minor enhancements.

-6/28/2025 -   Massivve updates, including support for 17 new WinAPIs not previously included in ROP ROCKET.
+6/28/2025 -   Massive updates, including support for 17 new WinAPIs not previously included in ROP ROCKET.
 Added ability to define an initial overflow amount - this is relevant as it can affect calculations to strings or pointers when doing emulation.